-12.3 Education - Staff/Volunteers
+13.3 Education - Staff/Volunteers

-- A planned programme of formal e-safety training will be made available to staff.
-This is reviewed annually (or sooner if an issue occurs which requires attention). - All new staff should receive training as part of their induction programme, ensuring that they fully understand the Trust's E-Safety Policies and Acceptable Use Policy. - The designated member of staff for e-safety and the Designated Safeguarding Lead will receive regular updates through attendance at external training events and by reviewing guidance documents released by relevant organisations. - This E-Safety Policy and its updates will be presented to, and discussed by, staff in staff meetings/training sessions. - The E-Safety Coordinator will provide advice/guidance/training to individuals as required. - All teaching staff will make use of section 5 of ICT3 E-Safety (Students) Policy in their curriculum planning and teaching
+- Online Safety is included within the safeguarding update delivered to staff at the beginning of each academic year, and staff are provided with updates throughout the year. - All new staff should receive training as part of their induction programme, ensuring that they fully understand the Trust's Online Safety Policies and Acceptable Use Policy. - The designated member of staff for Online safety and the Designated Safeguarding Lead will receive regular updates through attendance at external training events and by reviewing guidance documents released by relevant organisations. - This Online Safety Policy and its updates will be presented to, and discussed by, staff in staff meetings/training sessions. - The Online Safety Coordinator will provide advice/guidance/training to individuals as required. - All teaching staff will make use of section 5 of ICT3 Online Safety (Students) Policy in their curriculum planning and teaching

-12.4 Education - Governors and Trustees
+13.4 Education - Governors and Trustees

-Governors and trustees should take part in e-safety training/awareness sessions, with particular importance for the governor whose role incorporates e-safety and child protection.
+Governors and trustees should take part in online safety training/awareness sessions, with particular importance for the governor whose role incorporates child protection.
 This may be offered in a number of ways: